Key Takeaways

 Providence has no shortage of appeal for prospective homebuyers.
 USA Today ranked Providence as the second most walkable city in the nation, and it’s a self-proclaimed foodie’s paradise.

-Providence’ housing market Rhode Island is very competitive—its median sale price jumped over 19% since last year to just over $500,000.
+Providence’ housing market Rhode Island is very competitive—its median sale stayed stable since last year at just over $505,000.
 Many homes get multiple offers and can sell for 7% over list price with waived contingencies.

 Pawtucket is currently a hub for Rhode Island art and culture, but it’s also the birthplace of the American Industrial Revolution.
 Pawtucket has an interesting mix of industry, small businesses, and the arts.

 The Pawtucket housing market is booming, with each home receiving an average of six offers and selling in around 17 days.
-The median home price is up 15.3% and the average home sells for $417,500.
+The median home price is up 15.3% and the average home sells for $455,500 in 2026

 The number of homes sold has dipped slightly.
 Last year, there were almost 2% more homes selling than there are now, but that percentage is not large enough to cause alarm.
 The number of homes selling with price drops has decreased, indicating that the market is favoring sellers and that buyers may have to shell out more than listing price.